Our Services

 Helpful Resources

-See below for detailed guidance on safe use, potential benefits and limitations, complementary therapies and when to seek professional medical advice.
+Below, you'll find detailed guidance on safe use, potential benefits, limitations, complementary therapies, and when to consult a medical professional.

 Diabetic neuropathy—nerve damage caused by high blood sugar—is one of the most common complications of diabetes.
 Many people with diabetes experience burning, tingling or shooting pain in their feet, often referred to as diabetic foot pain.
 In search of relief, some turn to topical magnesium oil.
 But can "Magnesium oil for diabetic foot pain" really help?
 Here's what the research and clinical insights say.